brampat/security/techniques/passwords/README.md

 A key of "1234" on a number-slot is easily guessable.
 So is the key "0000".
 A birthdate might also be guessable, depending on the information an attacker has about its victim.
 Compare this to passwords that include partner-names, pet-names etc. Rainbow-table attacks make use of lists of leaked and derived passwords and calculate hashes for different hashing methods.
 This effectively creates a look-up table for hashes with corresponding unhashed passwords.
-This method would fail when proper salting is applied which is the site's or application's resposibility.
+This method would fail when proper salting is applied which is the site's or application's responsibility.
 As a user however, one can also beat rainbow-table attacks by using unique, random and long passwords.
 These can easily be created within password-managers.

 ## Impact